How to Track Congress Stock Trades: The STOCK Act Explained

 - Yes.
 The STOCK Act (2012) doesn't ban trading - it requires disclosure.
 Any trade over $1,000 must be reported in a Periodic Transaction Report (PTR) within 45 days.

-- Ticker, transaction type, and an amount range (e.g. "$50,001–$100,000") — not an exact figure.
+- Ticker, transaction type, and an amount range (e.g. "$50,001-$100,000") - not an exact figure.
 Treat every number as a band, not a precise dollar amount.
+Anyone quoting an exact dollar figure from a PTR is guessing.

 Is It Legal for Congress to Trade Stocks?